 The recruitment industry or the human resources sector, has completely evolved over the past 20 years.
 New technology have transformed the way employers recruit and manage talent.
 From paper CVs to job boards, applicant tracking systems and online assessments, a lot has chatnged over the years.
 While advancements in technology have offered some solutions to challenges that employers faced a decade ago, the industry is ever-evolving and recruiters today are dealing with new challenges when hiring the best talent.
 It cannot be gainsaid that all top companies struggle to get…

-African Book Publishers encouraged to use technology
+African Book Publishers encouraged to use new technology

 Kenyan and African book publishers have been challenged to embrace technology to appeal to younger audiences and also reduce their reliance on paper.
 This, together with the use of recycled paper, would save the environment in the wake of depleted forest cover and also reduce the impact of climate change.
 “Africa has the youngest population,” said Jubilee Insurance Company of Kenya Chief Executive Julius Kipngetich, emphasizing that the geographical size and the demographic distribution of the continent’s population have set the stage for it to become a global leader considering…